ryeash/doctor/README.md

 Providers without modules will _always_ be active.

 ### @Eager
-By default providers will not instantiate an instance when they are initialized, i.e. they're lazy.
+By default, providers will not instantiate an instance when they are initialized, i.e. they're lazy.
 If you want an instance automatically created on startup, you can mark the class or factory method with `@Eager`.
 ```java
 @Eager